search instagram arrow-down

 Named one of BBC’s 100 Most Inspirational Women, Emi co-founded an international research initiative and has worked with President Obama, the UNHCR, the Fletcher School of Law & Diplomacy, The Institute for Inclusive Security, Gates Grand Challenges, The American Academy of Arts and Sciences, and more. http://emi-mahmoud.com

-Listen to Emi Mahmoud performing her poem by clicking on the link below:
+Listen to Emi Mahmoud performing her poem by clicking on this link.

 Above, some of our literacy participants attending Jebel Awlia circle.
 Our literacy program builds on the vast reservoir of knowledge of mothers and grandmothers while breaking intergenerational cycles of illiteracy and disadvantage.